Svenlaa/throne-board.cc/README.md

 - Improved design

 ## How to run?
 It's a static page.
-You can open index.html in your browser and it `just works`.
+You can open `index.html` in your browser and it just works.

 You can also use a server.
 - `npm i -g serve`